 Free ticket to see Earth at Gorilla tonight if anyone wants it - won it in a competition and one of my pals has dropped out

-― knowing for certain the first touch of the light will finish you (fionnland), Monday, 11 November 2019 15:31 (one month ago) link
+― knowing for certain the first touch of the light will finish you (fionnland), Monday, 11 November 2019 15:31 (three months ago) link